-In 2005, the United Nation’s IPCC modeled alternative climate futures - also known as Representative Concentration Pathways, RCPs - reflecting the possible greenhouse gas concentration trajectories until the end of this century.
-Nobody planned on taking the worst possible case which was called the RCP8.5 or also known as the “high-emissions scenario” or “business as usual”.
+In 2005, the United Nations’ IPCC modelled alternative climate futures, known as Representative Concentration Pathways (RCPs).
+They reflect the possible greenhouse gas concentration trajectories until the end of this century.
+Nobody planned on taking the worst possible case, which is called the RCP8.5, “high-emissions scenario”, or “business as usual”.

-It’s been 15 years now since we’ve come to know the RCP pathways.
-So far, we are steadily on track towards the worst-case scenario - differing in greenhouse gas concentrations within just 1%.
-Want to know what the world will be like 30 years from now if we continue down this path?
+It’s been 15 years since the inception of the RCP pathways.
+So far, we’re steadily on track towards the worst-case scenario.
+Want to know what the world will be like 30 years from now if we continue releasing this much carbon into the atmosphere?

-London, historically known for its rainy and gloomy weather, has now temperatures resembling the Mediterranean city of Barcelona.
-Summer days with scorching 30 degrees Celsius and above are a common phenomenon as temperatures in the hottest months have climbed by almost 6 degrees.
+London, known for its rainy and gloomy weather, now has temperatures resembling Barcelona.
+Summer days reaching a scorching 30°C+ are common.
+Temperatures in the hottest months have climbed almost 6°C.

-Similar shifts have taken place all over the world.
-The weather conditions in the entire northern hemisphere have moved a 1000km south.
-Madrid’s climate resembles the one we knew in Marrakech.
-Stockholm now records similar patterns to Budapest.
-London is like Barcelona, Moscow like Sofia, Seattle feels like San Francisco and Tokyo is similar to Changsha.
+Similar shifts have taken place across the world.
+With no reduction in carbon footprints, weather conditions in the northern hemisphere have moved 1000 km south.
+Madrid’s climate resembles the one we knew in Marrakech; Stockholm now records similar patterns to Budapest; Moscow is like Sofia; Seattle feels like San Francisco; Tokyo is similar to Changsha.

-Cities which we used to know as the tropics have now weather conditions we’d never seen anywhere before.
-22% of the world’s urban areas exist in climatic regimes unimagined of decades ago, characterized by extremely heavy rain seasons combined with severe and intense droughts.
-Kuala Lumpur, Jakarta, Rangoon, and Singapore are some of the worst-hit places on the planet, year after year.
+Cities we knew as the tropics now have weather we’ve never seen before.
+22% of the world’s urban areas exist in a climate crisis unimagined decades ago, with both heavy rain and severe droughts.
+Kuala Lumpur, Jakarta, Rangoon, and Singapore are some of the worst-hit places every year.

-Global average temperatures have risen more than 4 degrees since the pre-industrial revolution.
-Though we, humans, have never experienced conditions like this before, these temperatures are nothing new to our home planet.
+CO2 levels mean that global average temperatures have risen more than 4 degrees since the pre-industrial revolution.
+Though humans have never experienced conditions like this before, these temperatures are nothing new to our home planet.

-Earth has gone through global warmings to the same extent as before, but never with the speed we’ve seen in the past years.
-Changes in the global temperatures that used to take tens of thousands of years are now happening in a fraction of the time - in centuries and decades, even years and months.
+Earth has gone through global warmings to this extent before but never with the speed of recent years.
+Changes in global temperatures that used to take tens of thousands of years are now happening in a fraction of the time: centuries and decades, even years and months.

-By the end of the century, we’ll be looking at an entirely different planet.
-The vast majority of tropical rainforests, once lush and full of biodiversity, will have turned into savannahs and grasslands.
+By the end of the century, we’ll have an entirely different planet.
+The vast majority of tropical rainforests - once lush and biodiverse ecosystems - are now savannahs and grasslands.
 Arctic sea ice will be gone along with many unique forms of life that once inhabited the North Pole.
 Polar bears will lose the fight for survival.

 In 2050, we’re halfway there.